 In a way, these are all valid reasons to go with images over videos.

-However, the great news is that when you consider the process of creating the best video ads for your business is becoming more accessible than ever (for all kinds of business owners), there's no reason to go with anything else.
+However, the great news is that when you consider the process of creating the best video ads for your business is becoming more accessible than ever for all kinds of business owners, there's no reason to go with anything else.
+(How to do it?
+Try a user-friendly video editor like WeVideo!)

 To make things even better, marketers in the above-mentioned survey said that on average, they found that when split testing their ads, video gave them a whopping 47% increase in their click-through rates.